The map features the Highway 108 corridor trailheads.

 Above and South of the upper footbridge the trail splits between two short route options which rejoin on the flat above the upper footbridge.
-This short trail split is fairly inconsequential, but from the flat the trail South is different from the USGS map's depiction.
+This short trail split is fairly inconsequential, but from the flat where the two trails rejoin above the bridge the trail South is different from the USGS map's depiction.

-The trail South first encounters the junction for the trail heading East to Kennedy Lake then the now-empty site where PG & E's Relief Cabin once sat.
+The trail South first encounters the Kennedy Lake trail junction, then the now-empty site where PG & E's Relief Cabin once sat.

-I have depicted the current route as of July 2012 on the map above.
+I have depicted the current route as of July 2012 as best I can on the map above.

 Map Problems Solved above

-TYT Trail South from lower footbridge on Summit Creek
+TYT Trail South from lower to upper footbridges along Summit Creek.

-TYT Trail route to Kennedy Lake trail junction
+TYT Trail route to above upper footbridge to the Kennedy Lake trail junction.